lcabriel/HPC_Exercises_Repository/README.md

 # HPC Exercises Repository
- Repository to store the required exercise for the exam of HPC.
+ Repository to store the required exercises for the exam of HPC.

 # Professor Tornatore's Part